FactomProject/ptnet-eventstore/fatip.md

     A transaction terminates when it's underlying state machine is in a halted state.

-One part of the Transaction data structure includes the Input & Output state around the Action being executed:
+One part of the Transaction data structure optionally includes the Input & Output state around the Action being executed:

     A specified state vector input must match previous vector output,